 In undertaking our projects, our Group has leased machinery from rental service providers on an as-needed basis when our own machinery were substantially occupied.
 For FY2017/18, FY2018/19, FY2019/20 and the five months ended 31 August 2020, we incurred approximately HK\$1.8 million, HK\$0.6 million, HK\$3.4 million and HK\$1.8 million for rental of machinery.
-Our executive Directors consider that machinery rental has played a relatively minor role in our business operations during the Track Record Period, which is supported by the fact that the amount we incurred for rental of machinery during the same periods.
+Our executive Directors consider that machinery rental has played a relatively minor role in our business operations during the Track Record Period, which is supported by the fact that the amount we incurred for rental of machinery was significantly lower than the cost of investment we made for the acquisition of machinery during the same periods.
 Therefore, while machinery rental may supplement our service capacity on a temporary basis, it is all along our priority to continuously invest in our own machinery so as to fulfil the machinery needs for our growing business operations, and we intend to adhere to such practice in light of the benefits of using our own machinery as compared to machinery rental as explained in further details below.

 Going forward, we intend to maintain our business growth by obtaining additional and sizeable foundation projects from our existing and potential customers.
 Subsequent to the Track Record Period, we have obtained a sizeable project, namely Project No. O15, with estimated contract sum of approximately HK\$41.6 million.
-As at the Latest Practicable Date, we had 19 projects on hand, among which, seven projects (including Project No. O15) are each expected to generate revenue of HK\$10.0 million or above to us after the Track Record Period.
+As at the Latest Practicable Date, we had 16 projects on hand, among which, seven projects (including Project No. O15) are each expected to generate revenue of HK\$10.0 million or above to us after the Track Record Period.
 In addition, our Group had a total of 55 submitted tenders with an aggregate estimated tender amount of approximately HK\$1.3 billion, that were still undergoing tender selection process and pending tender results as at the Latest Practicable Date.